Our Computing Vision

 The majority of the Computing curriculum is embedded within other areas of the curriculum, which enables pupils to see how the use of technology can be used in a wider context.
 Children are also taught coding for one half term a year as a set lesson.
 Additionally, pupils are given the opportunity to use a variety of resources.

-The Computing curriculum across the Village Saint Partnership will make a profound, positive impact to the outcomes of all children.
+The Computing curriculum across the Village Saints Partnership will make a profound, positive impact to the outcomes of all children.
 The children will be equipped with traits that reflect resilient learners.
 We know that this is true as we are delivering a high standard of education, quality assured through qualitative and quantitative measures including regular monitoring and leaning conversations.

 Safety and Security